vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1213
 Though I miss him when I am awake,
 My life lingers on as I see him in my dreams. *
- JN
+ (J. Narayanaswamy)

 1214
 Dreams sustain my love for in it I seek him
 Who visits not while I am awake.
- DL, KV
+ (W.H.
+Drew and  J. Lazarus), KV

 1215
 The very sight of him is joyous.
 Be it in dreams or while I am awake.
- NV
+ (N.V.K.
+Ashraf)

 1216
 Save for that thing called waking,
 My dream-lover won't leave me indeed.
- PS
+ (P.S.
+Sundaram)
 Yes
 1217
 Why does he haunt me in my dreams
 When he cruelly deserts me when awake? *
- VS
+ (V.V.S.
+Aiyar)

 1218
 Asleep he is round my shoulders.
 Awake he hurries back to my heart. *
- PS
+ (P.S.
+Sundaram)

 1219
 Only those starved of love dreams,
 Rue missing their beloved in wakefulness. *
- JN
+ (J. Narayanaswamy)
 Yes
 1220
 He is a deserter, people say.
 But how can they see his visits in my dreams?
- NV, PS
+ (N.V.K.
+Ashraf), (P.S.
+Sundaram)

 Notes:
 1216.
-In other words: "But for this state of wakefulness, I would have my beloved always in my dreams" * - KV, DL 1219.
-A good alternate translation is given by SI: "They blame him for not visiting me; they know not what dreams can do"
+In other words: "But for this state of wakefulness, I would have my beloved always in my dreams" * - KV, (W.H.
+Drew and  J. Lazarus)
+1219.
+A good alternate translation is given by (K.R.
+Srinivasa Iyengar): "They blame him for not visiting me; they know not what dreams can do"

 123
 Evening sorrows